Niminem/ChromeDevToolsProtocol/README.md

 `newTab` procedure creates a new tab (Page) with the browser instance and returns a `Tab` object.

 Use this `Tab` object to interact with a page session.
 You can monitor and intercept network events, execute javascript, and so much more via enabling the appropriate domains.
-This type of session will be used the most.
+Page sessions will be used the most.

 ```nim
 # Pulled from the 'Basic Usage' example above